 Giuseppe's Lamb Game

 This game is only available to loyalty program members.
-It was developed on the Hezzl platform, which provides ready-to-play solutions to attract customers and increase sales.
+It was developed on Hezzl, a platform that provides ready-to-play solutions to attract customers and increase sales.
 The game is quite simple: you need to move haystacks to help sheep find their way out of the pen.
 The faster a customer can do this, the more points they earn.

 The game is located on a separate page of the website, which uses an iFrame code, allowing UCoB to embed interactive media elements on this pafe.
 A nice feature is that the animation adapts to the screen size on mobile devices.